tuhdo/org-recipes/README.md

 ## Usage ##

-Run the command `org-snippets` to get all Org headings with snippets.
+Run the command `org-recipes` to get all Org headings with snippets.
 Then, you can either:

 - Run persistent action to view the snippet.
 - Press `C-c i` to insert the tangled source code in a heading.